mlswg/mls-architecture/draft-ietf-mls-architecture.md

 either of these cases.
-As every member of the group can compute the AEAD keys for all the chains (they have access to the Group Secrets) in order to send and receive messages, the authentication provided by the AEAD encryption layer of the common framing mechanism is very weak.
+As every member of the group can compute the AEAD keys for all the chains (they have access to the Group Secrets) in order to send and receive messages, the authentication provided by the AEAD encryption layer of the common framing mechanism is weak.
 Successful decryption of an AEAD encrypted message only guarantees that a member of the group sent the message.

 ### Compromise of the Group Secrets of a single group for one or more group epochs